katzer/cordova-plugin-local-notifications/README.md

 ## Release Notes
 #### Version 0.6.1 (not yet released)
 - [feature:] Sound can be specified under Android.
+- [enhancement:] Adding notifications on Android does not block the ui thread anymore.

 #### Version 0.6.0 (16.11.2013)
 - Added WP8 support<br>